BeamMW/docs-gitbook/cli/confidential-assets.md

 **Warning**

 1. **Lock period** **will limit several asset operations for 1440 blocks (24 hours).** \
    An asset will "lock" when its total emission reaches or leaves 0.
-Lock periods prevent an asset owner from altering an asset during rollback, guaranteeing that a Receiver will receive the expected asset.&#x20;
+Lock periods prevent an asset owner from altering an asset during rollback, guaranteeing that a Receiver will receive the expected asset.
-2.  **All incoming asset transactions will return an`assetsDisabled (43)`error code if CA is not enabled**.&#x20;
+2.  **All incoming asset transactions will return an`assetsDisabled (43)`error code if CA is not enabled**.

     In the [CLI](broken-reference) and [API](https://github.com/BeamMW/beam/wiki/Beam-wallet-protocol-API#assets-support), specify the`--enable_assets`flag to perform any CA transactions.
 3. **The fixed fee for asset registration is 3000 Beam**.\
-   Users must register all CAs on-chain Before before usage.&#x20;
+   Users must register all CAs on-chain Before before usage.
 {% endhint %}

 ## Register a Confidential Asset